top of page

 Dialectical Behaviour Therapy (DBT)

-Dialectical Behaviour Therapy (DBT) is a type of third-wave cognitive behavioural therapy created to help people manage challenging behaviours and build a life worth living.
-DBT teaches skills learning in the areas of mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness, in order to help achieve these goals.
+As part of our therapeutic approach, we use techniques and skills from Dialectical Behaviour Therapy (DBT).
+DBT was created as a comprehensive program (traditionally this includes individual therapy + a skills group + phone coaching) to help people manage destructive behaviours and build a life worth living.
+DBT teaches skills learning in the areas of mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness, to help achieve these goals.
+We work to integrate relevant DBT skills learning into a broader relationally-focused therapy approach.

 DBT asks: Am I living in a way that matches up with my long-term goals?
 Are these behaviours bringing me closer to or further away from the life I want to live and the person I want to be?

-There are four stages of DBT treatment which we move through.
-Sometimes these stages are linear, and sometimes we need to attend to a previous stage where new challenges are arising.
+There are four stages of DBT treatment which we consider as we are moving through therapy.
+Sometimes these stages are linear, and sometimes we need to attend to a previous stage when new challenges arise.

 Stage 1 is typically the crisis stage.
 This is where you feel your lowest.
 Your emotions and behaviours are out of control and may even be a threat to your life or physical safety.
 The goal of this stage is to move you to a place of safety and stablization.